-In this third project cycle there were sales of PVCs and the corresponding PES payments resulted from revenue generated.
+In this fourth project cycle there were sales of PVCs and the corresponding PES payments resulted from revenue generated.
 All payments made to producers are based on contractual agreements and communities meeting their monitoring targets.
 Revenue dispersal is informed by scheduled community meetings - an example of payment structures and reporting are outlined in Annex 2.
-Payment meetings have all been held during this reporting and all payments have been made except for the Qandend village payments which are held in trust (see table 11).
-The reason having been detailed in this monitoring report in accordance with government directive and community understanding, meanwhile protection continues and participation decision making and stakeholder consultations are ongoing.
+Payment meetings have all been held during this reporting and all payments have been made.
+All actions and payments detailed in this monitoring report are in accordance with government directives and community desires and understandings, meanwhile protection, participatory decision making and stakeholder consultations are ongoing.